-In a UF Element there is a thin polymer film is used to remove some water from the E-coat bath to rinse the ware.
-This rinse water ultimately returns to the E-coat bath so very little paint is wasted.
-The UF membrane has small regular sized pores that allow waters, solvent, and neutralizers, to pass through while blocking much larger paint solids.
+UF is a system that uses a thin polymer membrane to create rinse water from the E-coat bath.
+The rinse water ultimately is returned to the E-coat bath so very little paint is wasted.

+The UF membrane has small regular sized pores that allow waters, and neutralizers to pass through while blocking the much larger paint solids.

-The spiral UF element configuration is the most common one used today.
-In the past other geometries and materials such as: tube, hollow fiber, plate & frame and ceramic UF types were used.
+The spiral UF element configuration is the most common.
+In some specialized cases ceramic UF membranes are used.

-Generally there are 3 rinse stages (one of which is a dip and the others are a spray (as shown above).
-Some systems use a DI final rinse or an EDRO system to complete the rinsing.
-Grey colored E-coat paint is generally a little bit easier to produce permeate than black colored E-coat paints.
+There are 3 rinse stages (one of which is a dip and the others are a spray (as shown above).
+Some systems use a DI final rinse or an EDRO to complete the rinsing.
+Permeate is typically more easily produced with grey colored E-coat paints.